 Your Browser → Proxy 1 (US) → Proxy 2 (Germany) → Target Website

-Each proxy only knows the previous and next hop — no single point can see both your real IP and the target site.
+Each hop only knows the proxy before and after it — no single point in the chain can see both your real IP and the site you’re visiting.

 DNS Leak Prevention

---host-resolver-rules="MAP * ~NOTFOUND, EXCLUDE proxy-ip" - Antidetect browsers: Handle DNS through the proxy automatically
+--host-resolver-rules="MAP * ~NOTFOUND, EXCLUDE proxy-ip" - Send.win profiles: DNS is routed through the assigned proxy automatically, whether you’re running the desktop app or a cloud session

 WebRTC Leak Prevention

-WebRTC can expose your real IP even when using a proxy:
+WebRTC can expose your real IP through STUN requests even behind a working proxy:

-media.peerconnection.enabledtofalseinabout:config - Cloud browsers like Send.win block WebRTC leaks automatically per profile
+media.peerconnection.enabledtofalseinabout:config - Isolated profiles in Send.win block WebRTC leaks per profile without extra configuration

 Best Proxy Providers for Browser Use